solana-labs/solana/docs/src/cli/deploy-a-program.md

 for a keypair file matching the `<PROGRAM_FILEPATH>`, or internally generate a new keypair.

-You can typically find a matching program keypair file is in the same directory as the program's shared object, and named <PROGRAM_NAME>-keypair.json.
+A matching program keypair file is in the same directory as the program's shared object, and named <PROGRAM_NAME>-keypair.json.
 Matching program keypairs are generated automatically by the program build tools:

 ```bash
 ./path-to-program/program.so